Adaptively trained Physics-informed Radial Basis Function Neural Networks for Solving Multi-asset Option Pricing Problems: Numerical experiments

-For the learning of PIRBFNN, we choose a total of $M = 12300$ collocation training points of which $M_\mathcal{L} = 6000$ points are located in the interior, $M_T = 700$ points are positioned at the terminal time boundary, and $M_\mathcal{B} = 5600$ points are distributed along the spatial boundaries.
-Moreover, a learning rate of the L-BFGS optimizer is selected to be $0.5$.
+For training the PIRBFNN, we employ a total of $M = 13600$ collocation points, consisting of $M_\mathcal{L} = 850 *10 =8500$ interior points (where the factor $10$ corresponds to the number of boundaries of the five-dimensional spatial-temporal domain), $M_T = 850$ terminal time boundary points, and $M_\mathcal{B} = 850*5=4250$ spatial boundary points (with the factor $5$ representing the five spatial boundary conditions of a four-asset basket call option).
+Moreover, the learning rate of the L-BFGS optimizer is selected to be $0.5$.

-By implementing the adaptive learning strategy, we initiate the training of a PIRBFNN with $N = 3500$ Gaussian RBF neurons in the hidden layer.
+By implementing the adaptive learning strategy, we initiate the training of a PIRBFNN with $N = 3000$ Gaussian RBF neurons in the hidden layer.
 Following this, at every $k = 200$th iteration before halting the training process, the complexity of the network is incrementally enhanced by adding $m = 200$ new neuron centres captured from those corresponding to the largest PDE residuals calculated at $s = 1500$ randomly selected checking points within the solution domain.
-At the end of each iteration, we evaluate the training progress, which is concluded once the change in MAPR-$w$ value with $w = 128$ becomes positive while the absolute value of the change in loss is less than the threshold $\epsilon = 10^{-9}$.
+At the end of each iteration $\tau$, we evaluate the training progress, which is concluded based on the change in the value of $\overline{\text{DWR}}_w^{(\tau)}$ with $w = 128$ and peak height threshold $\epsilon = 10^{-7}$.